Wondering what to buy for a Fathers Day gift this year?

 The last remnant of the Wild West.
 A violent true story of the murders of the Osage people and the first major homicide investigation of the FBI led by J Edgar Hoover.

 Loads of awards!
 Including: Time magazine’s top 10 nonfiction books of 2017.
 Andrew Carnegie Medal Nominee for Nonfiction 2018.
 Long listed for Man Booker 2018.
 Edgar Award for Best Fact Crime 2018.
+MY REVIEW

 The President Is Missing – By Bill Clinton and James Patterson